 - Almost universally, you're going to be looking at young characters, and young characters almost always mean schools, libraries, and the like.

-- You need a house — or dorm, or inn, or apartment complex — that will hold 3-10 people comfortably.
+- You need a Big Fancy House — or dorm, or inn, or apartment complex — that will hold 3-10 people comfortably.

 - A Beach Episode is almost a requirement.
 A Hot Springs Episode is usually par for the course, as well.